hgoebl/DavidWebb/README.md

 If **DavidWebb** is too lightweight and you're missing features, you can have a look at:

+  * [OkHttp](http://square.github.io/okhttp/) An HTTP & SPDY client for Android and Java applications
   * [basic-http-client](https://code.google.com/p/basic-http-client/)
     Basic HTTP client w/ Android AsyncTask wrapper
   * [RESTDroid](https://github.com/PCreations/RESTDroid)